-(d) Interchange income is reported net of customer rewards.
-Customer rewards expense was \$1 million for the year ended December 31, 2021.
+(e) Interchange income is reported net of customer rewards.
+Customer rewards expense was \$14 million and \$1 million for the years ended December 31, 2022, and 2021, respectively.

-(e) Represents a component of total net revenue.
+(f) Represents a component of total net revenue.
 Refer to Note 26 for further information on our reportable operating segments.

-In addition to the components of other revenue presented above, as part of our Automotive Finance operations, we recognized net remarketing gains of \$344 million, \$127 million, and \$69 million for the years ended December 31, 2021, 2020, and 2019, respectively, on the sale of off-lease vehicles.
+In addition to the components of other revenue presented above, as part of our Automotive Finance operations, we recognized net remarketing gains of \$170 million, \$344 million, and \$127 million for the years ended December 31, 2022, 2021, and 2020, respectively, on the sale of off-lease vehicles.
 These gains are included in depreciation expense on operating lease assets in our Consolidated Statement of Income.